bilal-fazlani/commanddotnet/docs/TestTools/overview.md

 One of the perks of using this framework is that commands are just methods and methods are easily unit tested.
 Most of your tests can be unit tests, as is best-practice.

+However, you may find occassions where you'd like to write end-to-end tests to confirm your app is configured correctly and will work as expected from the console.

 These tools enable you to provide end-to-end testing as if running the app in a console.

 !!!
 Note